tohyuting/tp/docs/DeveloperGuide.md

   * 3b1.
 CLI-nic shows an error message and gives command suggestions.
   * 3b2.
 User enters the new product name.

-    Steps 3b1-3b2 are repeated until the name entered are correct. <br>
+    Steps 3b1-3b2 are repeated until the name entered is valid. <br>
     Use case resumes at step 4.

 **Use case: UC08 Edits a supplier**